duthied/Free-Friendika/doc/themes.md

     </body>

 Finally we need a style.css file, inheriting the definitions from the parent theme and containing out changes for the new theme.
+***Note***:You need to create the style.css and at lest import the base CSS file from the parent theme.

     @import url('../duepuntozero/style.css');

 Done.
 But I agree it is not really useful at this state.
-Nevertheless, to use it, you just neet to activate in the admin panel.
+Nevertheless, to use it, you just need to activate in the admin panel.
 That done, you can select it in the settings like any other activated theme.

 ## Creating a Theme from Scratch